Our top tips for your stay in Amsterdam

-Prinsengracht 263-267.
 A moving reminder of the atrocities of WW2.
-Vist the hidden house where Anne Frank and her family hid.
-Tickets are released exactly 2 months in advance – book as soon as you can as the sell out fast.
-If you’ve not been successful in pre-booking tickets, keep checking from 9am on the days during your visit as 20% of tickets are released on the day.
-Entrance is by ticket only until 15:30.
-The end of the day has the least the queues.
-6 mins walk
+Vist the hidden house where Anne Frank and her family lived.
+Tickets released on the first Tuesday of the month for the following month – book as soon as you can as tickets sell out fast.
+If you’ve not been successful in pre-booking tickets, keep checking as sometimes more tickets are released.
+Admission by reservation only.

-Amstel 51.
-Spectacular setting and exhibitions that change every 6 months, sourced directly from the Hermitage in St Petersburg.
+Specatular setting and exhibitions that change every 6 months.

 Fun with kids – take the free ferry from behind Central Station (the leftmost one) to the boat.
 Various tour lengths and departure times.
 Prebook!